amanikiruga/amanikiruga.github.io/_posts/2021-09-26-ta-trainer.md

 ### Functionality
 Since I didn't use the DND card list that Dr. Bart used, I also had to implement the dynamic list functionality including deleting.

+I also created the modal popup including the form text entry from scratch which I had implemented earlier as an independent React toy-project.

 ## Things I learned and Technologies Used
 To improve my **git** skills, I used branches to separate the original project from the tutorial and the modified one.